Les Schwab Tire Centers: History

 The company was sued by the Equal Employment Opportunity Commission in 2006 over allegations of gender-based job discrimination.
 The EEOC suit claimed the company denied women top management positions in the company and noted that at the time of the filing there was but a single female assistant store manager.
 They were also sued by former employees over the same allegations in a class action lawsuit filed the same year.
 The federal case was settled in 2010.

 On December 12, 2006, Dick Borgman became CEO of the company.
 That year the company ranked as the 318th largest private company according to Forbes.
-As of 2007, the chain operates more than 410 stores in Alaska, California, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
+The chain operated more than 410 stores in 2007, in Alaska, California, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
+Les Schwab entered the Denver metropolitan area with five stores in October 2012, the first in Colorado, bringing the total number of company-owned stores to 374.
 The company does more than $1.6 billion in sales each year, and is the second largest independent tire retailer in the United States.

-Founder Les Schwab died in May 2007, with ownership remaining within the family, then chairman Phil Wick died in 2010.
-Les Schwab Tires entered the Denver metropolitan area with five stores in October 2012, the first in Colorado, bringing the total number of company owned stores to 374.
+Founder Schwab died at age 89 in May 2007, with ownership remaining within the family, then chairman Phil Wick died in 2010.
 In September 2020, CEO Jack Cuniff announced that the company would be sold to a San Francisco investment fund.
 The sale, to Meritage Group LP, was finalized in November 2020.

+In 2024, Les Schwab expanded eastward with new locations in North Dakota, South Dakota, and Minnesota; as of 2025, it has more than 540 stores.